-Figure 4.38: Part that ensures good coaxiality of the two flexible joints and correct struts length.
+Figure 4.40: Main element of the mounting bench for the struts that ensure good coaxiality of the two flexible joints and correct struts length.

-The flexible joints were not directly fixed to the mounting bench but were fixed to a cylindrical "sleeve" shown in Figures 4.39a and 4.39b.
+The flexible joints were not directly fixed to the mounting bench but were fixed to a cylindrical "sleeve" shown in Figures 4.41a and 4.41b.
 The goal of these "sleeves" is to avoid mechanical stress that could damage the flexible joints during the mounting process.
-These "sleeves" have one dowel groove (that are fitted to the dowel holes shown in Figure 4.38a) that will determine the length of the mounted strut.
+These "sleeves" have one dowel groove (that are fitted to the dowel holes shown in Figure 4.40a) that will determine the length of the mounted strut.

-The "sleeves" were mounted to the main element as shown in Figure 4.38a.
+The "sleeves" were mounted to the main element as shown in Figure 4.40a.
 The left sleeve has a thigh fit such that its orientation is fixed (it is roughly aligned horizontally), while the right sleeve has a loose fit such that it can rotate (it will get the same orientation as the fixed one when tightening the screws).